Best Las Vegas Hangover Cures: 4 Ways To Alleviate the Morning Pain in Sin City

 Fear not!
 The Eiffel Tower Restaurant at Paris (I swear, I’m not getting paid by Paris … but call me if interested) has an expertly crafted cocktail specifically for this stubborn hangover.

 I know, I know.
-Some of you who have had espresso martinis in the past are picturing chocolate drizzled martini glasses with something frothy that tastes more like chocolate than coffee.
+Many of you were thinking of chocolate drizzled martini glasses with something that tastes more like sugar than coffee before seeing the picture above.

 This is nothing of the kind.
 It’s espresso and it’s liquor.
-Some caffeine to help you perk up and get over the whining and hard alcohol to go to work on that hangover.
+Some caffeine to help perk you up and hard alcohol to go to work on that hangover.

 The Eiffel Tower Restaurant is quite expensive for dinner, but I’m not asking you to put your hangover on hold all day.
 Go during lunch hours.
 The menu is more affordable and, when I’ve been, the restaurant has been practically empty.

-On my most recent Las Vegas trip, the place was so dead that the bartender came over and gave us free samples of interesting liquors they offered.
+On a recent Las Vegas trip, the place was so dead that the bartender came over and gave us free samples of interesting liquors they offered.

 In addition, the lunch menu here is still incredible, assuming those espresso martinis convince your stomach there’s enough optimism to test those waters.